fmomeni/Spillover-with-Fatemeh-/README.md

 The "data" folder is empty.
 When cloning the repository to the local computer, the user should include the raw data files in the "pre_made" subfolder of the "data" folder.

+"Variable_dictionary" contains explanations for the treatment assignment variables used in the analysis.